rtavares14/Java-Chat-Server/doc/protocol.md

 S -> C2_Downloader <<uuid> + <bytes>>
 ```

-After the file transfer is done, the server will send a message to both clients that the file transfer is done and the
+After the file transfer is done, the receiver will check the checksum of the file.
+If the checksum is correct the reciever will send a FILET_END to the server and the server will send a FILET_END to the sender.
+After that the
-socket will be closed.
+socket will be closed and both clients will be disconnected from port 1338.

 ```
+C2 (sender) -> S: FILET_END {"status":"OK","uuid":"<uuid>"}
 S -> C1: FILET_END {"status":"OK","uuid":"<uuid>"}
-S -> C2: FILET_END {"status":"OK","uuid":"<uuid>"}
 ```
+- `<sender>`: the username of the chosen client to receive the file.
 - `<reciever>`: the username of the chosen client to send the file to.
+- `<fileName>`: the name of the file that must be sent.
+- `<checksum>`: the checksum of the file that must be sent.
 - `<uuid>`: the uuid of the file transfer.
 - `<bytes>`: the bytes of the file that must be sent.